leondz/danlp/docs/docs/datasets.md

 ### DKHate

-The DKHate dataset contains user-generated comments from social media platforms (Facebook and Reddit) annotated for various types and target of offensive language.
+The DKHate dataset ([Sigurbergsson & Derczynski 2020](https://aclanthology.org/2020.lrec-1.430/)) contains user-generated comments from social media platforms (Facebook and Reddit) annotated for various types and target of offensive language.
-The original corpus used for the [OffensEval 2020](https://sites.google.com/site/offensevalsharedtask/results-and-paper-submission) shared task can be found [here](https://figshare.com/articles/dataset/Danish_Hate_Speech_Abusive_Language_data/12220805).
+The corpus, later also used for the [OffensEval 2020](https://sites.google.com/site/offensevalsharedtask/results-and-paper-submission) shared task, can be found [here](https://figshare.com/articles/dataset/Danish_Hate_Speech_Abusive_Language_data/12220805).
 Note that only labels for the sub-task A (Offensive language identification), i.e.  `NOT` (Not Offensive) / `OFF` (Offensive), are available.

 The dataset can be loaded with the DaNLP package: